dmerejkowsky/blog/content/post/2017-01-06-how-to-build-decentralized-social-networks.md

-*Note*: this is a copy of an abstract I've submitted to [FOSDEM](https://fosdem.org/2017/) for a lighting talk.
+*Note*: this is a copy of an abstract I've submitted to [FOSDEM](https://fosdem.org/2017/) for a lighting talk, but I since realized I've missed the deadline.

-* If the talk is accepted, I'll let you know so you can when and where on this very page
+* It's possible I'll be able to give the talk anyway, but I won't know the date in advance, sorry.
 * Whatever happens, I'll publish the rest of the post somewhere in the second week of February 2017, but not before.